1. Take a dip at the king of beaches

 Locals know that the Sandbar Café and Kiosk serves up some of the best fish and chips on the Sunshine Coast.
 Enjoy beer-battered and crumbed barramundi with hand cut chips, or market fish of the day with kipfler potato and bouillabaisse.
 The café also has a fine selection of designer burgers, salads and desserts.
 Kick back in the café or take your fare across the road to enjoy an alfresco fish and chips at one of the many picnic tables over looking Bulcock Beach.
 If you need a sweet chaser after your meal, pick up a delectable cupcake from Stormie D’s Cupcakery.

 Discover the spectacular beauty of Caloundra's marine environment on a Caloundra Cruise tour.
 Hop aboard "Tern o' the Tide" for a 90-minute "Smoothwater Classic" tour (Sunday, Tuesday and Friday) - a relaxing cruise offering views from Caloundra Heads to Moreton Island, and Bribie Island.
 On Thursdays, the "Eco Explorer Cruise" will take you deep into the clear waters of Pumicestone Passage Marine Park to discover an abundance of bird and marine life.
 You'll drop anchor at Lighthouse Beach and enjoy a scrumptious morning tea.
-On Friday and Saturday nights, watch the sun disappear behind the Glass House Mountains while relaxing on a BYO sunset tour.
-If you feel like taking the wheel, hire your own boat from Bills Boat & Bike Hire.
+If you feel like taking the wheel, hire your own bike or boat from Bills Boat & Bike Hire.

 The colourful, massive murals around Caloundra snapshot the area’s cultural identity and history.
 There are quirky and colourful representations of iconic locations, activities and events, such as the heritage lighthouses and Ma & Pa Bendall (surfing pioneers), and Pumicestone Passage.
 The bright, bold colours pop right off the rendered canvas, so snap away and add some colour to your Instagram page.

-Caloundra has its own mountain bike trail, the Sugar Bag Road Bike Trail, located in the Caloundra Town Reserve.
+As part of the Ride the Five mountain bike riding trails network, Caloundra has its own track, the Sugar Bag Road Bike Trail, located in the Caloundra Town Reserve.
 There is a range of tracks for everyone from novices to experienced riders, featuring more than 12 km of rideable adventures.
 The course includes natural features of rocks, drops, and crevices, as well as bridges, jumps, seesaws, and ramps.
 You’ll find it exhilarating, challenging and an excellent work out.
 If you've not brought wheels with you, give Bike On a call and they'll deliver a suitable bike to your door.

-Caloundra’s calm waterways lend themselves to all kinds of aquatic exploration and you’ll often see SUPs and kayakers gliding across Pumicestone Passage, Currimundi Lake or Tooway Creek.
-BYO craft, or hire from Golden Beach Hire, Experientia Sunshine Coast, Kite Thrills, Ocean Adventure, or Bills Boat & Bike Hire. and chart your own course, or let the experienced guides take you on a tour.
-The waters are teeming with marine life so set a relaxed pace and keep your peepers peeled for humpback whales (May to November), turtles, dolphins, dugongs and rays.
+Caloundra’s calm waterways lend themselves to all kinds of aquatic exploration and you’ll often see stand up paddle boards (SUPs) and kayakers gliding across Pumicestone Passage, Currimundi Lake or Tooway Creek.
+Whether you BYO craft, or one hire from Bills Boat & Bike Hire, Golden Beach Hire or Experientia Sunshine Coast the waters are teeming with marine life so set a relaxed pace and keep your peepers peeled for humpback whales (May to November), turtles, dolphins, dugongs and rays.

 Step aboard the Caloundra Jet Boat's luxury "SeaDoo" for an epic 40 km adventure along Pumicestone Passage that includes pristine wilderness, two marine national park green zones, and the historical "Lighthouse Reach" on Bribie Island.
 Not only will you enjoy an exhilarating ride, but you'll encounter a myriad of marine life and enjoy some spectacular views of the Glass House Mountains.
 This is definitely one the whole family will love.